This is a short review of the card game Cards Against Colonialism.

 I think the idea is great.
 It’s got some ‘bugs’.
 The grammar issues come up pretty often and the fun and educational elements tend to collide at times.
 With the right priming it can be pretty useful.
 The classroom had some genuine laughs and brought out some critical thoughts without being too serious.
 As more of a fun party game, it got increasingly serious and un-party-like though.
 If you do end up using it, I advise that it be used primarily as educational as opposed as ‘Hey, I got something fun to try!’

 Still, the game is an exciting and interesting step towards using games in the context of adult oriented native studies.
-It’s a bit naughty and obtuse, and that is interesting to me as someone who is very interesting in education, native studies and games.
+It’s a bit naughty and obtuse, and that is interesting to me as someone who is interested in education, native studies and games.
 Games don’t tend to be that compelling when they are used to teach something specific, whether it’s some moral lesson, or an academic skill, like math.
 People see through most educational games as being boring shells for some unfun idea pretty quick.

 The micro-embodiment of why most educational games suck